HRMS and Automation

 When you make decisions, what is your driving factor?
 Emotional bias or data?
 If you are still making decisions based on emotional bias, you are living in the past.
 Ask any HR professional, they execute new strategies by showing the ROI and not asking the company to follow their gut.
 Data-driven decisions have a greater rate of success and hence attach more value to your approach.
 HR platforms come with tools to measure everything, be it talent management, engagement or performance.
 It helps HR professionals come up with rewarding strategies and manage talent better.

 Building an organization with low turnover and good retention rates is the number one concern of HR departments all over.
-HR automation is the most effective way to reduce costs while increasing productivity.
-If you are still not convinced that HR automation is the gate to HR transformation, here are some numbers that might help put things in perspective.
+Automating HR is the most effective way to reduce costs while increasing productivity.
+If you are still not convinced that automating HR is the gate to HR transformation, here are some numbers that might help put things in perspective.
 (Also, who doesn’t love numbers?)

 - Employee turnover costs are increasing.
 Organizations spend one-third of the employee's annual salary recruiting the replacement for every employee that leaves,